 There are two major types of Inferential statistics, Hypothesis Testing, and Regression Analysis.
 You can learn about Linear Regression here.

-Descriptive statistics describe data and inferential statistics allows you to
+Descriptive statistics describe data and inferential statistics allows you to make predictions from the collected details about data from descriptive statistics.

 Estimation